MichShep/pix2gba/README.md

 1. **Create a `pix2gba.toml` file** in each folder where your images are located.
 2. Each TOML file defines conversion rules for that specific directory.
 3. You can have multiple TOML files across your project to group image conversions logically.
-4. When you run `pix2gba make` or `pix2gba build` from the root directory, it will:
+4. When you run `pix2gba make` from the root directory, it will:
    - **Recursively search** all subdirectories for `pix2gba.toml` files
    - Apply conversion to every unit defined in each discovered TOML
 5. Ensure the image filenames (without `.png`) match the `name` field in each `[[unit]]`.